Reforming Research Assessment

 Panelists:

-- Dr. Andiswa Mfengu from University of Cape Town
+- Dr. Andiswa Mfengu, University of Cape Town

-- Director Angela Bednarek from The Pew Charitable Trusts
+- Dr. Angela Bednarek, Director, Scientific Advancement, The Pew Charitable Trusts

 (This session will be live streamed)